We utilize Jeep models from 1994 to 2008

 in the mountains.
 It is not unknown for the canyon bottom to go from

-almost dry, to 4 feet deep, then again become driveable before the
+almost dry, to 3 feet deep of flowing water.
+Then again become driveable before the

 day is over.